 Robert Rauschenberg Oral History Project

 In an effort to preserve the legacy of Rauschenberg’s life and work, the Robert Rauschenberg Foundation, in collaboration with INCITE/Columbia Center for Oral History Research, has undertaken the Robert Rauschenberg Oral History Project.
-This collection of firsthand accounts, as told by the artist’s family, friends, and many collaborators, will be housed on the foundation website.
-Upon completion of the project in 2016, transcripts will also be available on the Columbia University website and in its Rare Books and Manuscript Library.
+This collection of firsthand accounts, as told by the artist’s family, friends, and many collaborators, is housed on the foundation website.
+Upon completion of the project in 2017, transcripts will also be available on the Columbia University website and in its Rare Books and Manuscript Library.

 While the collaboration with Columbia is a formal approach that the foundation has undertaken to preserve many recollections about the artist and his time, we recognize that there are a number of Rauschenberg storytellers who we may as yet not know and whose stories we are eager to hear.

 If you have a noteworthy Rauschenberg story that you would like to share with us, and which relates to the life and times of the artist, we would welcome hearing from you.
 Please write or record your story in a format that you prefer and send it to firstname.lastname@example.org.
 A selection of Rauschenberg Stories will be chosen for inclusion on the foundation website.